nus-cs2103/website-base/admin/exams.md

 * IDEs can help with [<span class="underline">writing</span> | debugging | <span class="underline">testing</span>] code.

-The correct response for it is `Disagree with confidence` because IDEs can help with all three of the given options, not just writing and testing.
+The correct response for it is `False` because IDEs can help with all three of the given options, not just writing and testing.

 </tip-box>